cyniphile/ctg/README.md

 How does automatic differentiation work?
 Seems magical (bad!)

 we use kappa as a custom validation metric, but can we also use it as a training metric?

+spent a lot of time looking at an annoying recompilation bug, which seems super obvious in retrospect.
+Need need to make sure jax.jit isn't called inside a loop seems to be recompiling each time